-In addition to the above benefits of using Google Data Studio, there are a few others that might make it an adequate reporting tool for your agency in the short term.
+In addition to the above benefits of using Google Data Studio, there are a few others that might make this business intelligence tool an adequate reporting solution for your agency in the short term.

 For young or startup agencies, you obviously can’t beat the price.
-Google Data Studio enables you to analyze data from some of the most common sources out there, such as Google Analytics metrics and Google Ads, to visualize your results in client reports.
+Google Data Studio enables you to analyze data from some of the most common sources out there, such as Google Analytics metrics and Google Ads performance data, to visualize your results in client reports.
 This can be an asset at an early stage for your agency.

 The same goes for underscoring the seamless integration of Google Data Studio with other Google-generated data sources.
 If your agency relies heavily-and solely-on Google Analytics, Google Ads, Search Console, YouTube Analytics, and Big Query (among other Google sources); then perhaps you don’t have to worry as much about some of the headaches that come along with stacking additional data from points outside the Google ecosystem.

 That’s not exactly a given, however, so more on this in a moment.

 Finally, the platform does perform adequately in its job of visualizing key data.
 The interface is fairly easy to navigate, it comes with customizable templates, and although there is a learning curve, you can get started using it fairly quickly.

 The question remains, however, as to whether Google Data Studio is the right choice for more advanced reporting needs, or when another solution might be optimal to deliver results to clients.